redis/redis-doc/commands/module-loadex.md

 **Note**: modules can also be loaded at server startup with `loadmodule` configuration directive in `redis.conf`.

+As of Redis v7.0, this command is disabled by default.
+See the `enable-module-command` configuration directive in redis.conf for more details.

 @return

 @simple-string-reply: `OK` if module was loaded.